BarbWire-1/curved-text/readme.md

 \
 **curved-text** is a widget for **Fitbit OS** using inbuilt fonts to create curved texts.

 Supported by the **widget-factory**, it enables you to create multiple curved texts.
-In addition to setting attributes directly in SVG, properties and attributes can also be set individually per `id` or for multiple elements via `class`.
-In addition, some attributes can be changed in javascript via an API.

-TODO B 2 ^ I expanded this, but think the whole para duplicates info above and below.
-Delete?

 You can idividually define the dimensons of `circles`, the texts gets curved at, as well as all `text-` and `font-properties` and `attributes`.